rcook/beginning-practical-haskell/part04.md

 # I/O

-Given the title of this course, I'll use you came here to learn how to write useful programs.
+Given the title of this course, I'll assume you came here to learn how to write useful programs.
 Practical programs typically need to interact with the outside world.
 In the absence of input/output, all your programs can do is warm up your CPU.

 Most other programming languages allow subroutines to directly perform arbitrary input and output or interaction with the outside world.
 However, this is fundamentally incompatible with a language such as Haskell which maintains a strong correspondence between its functions and mathematical functions.